edgelesssys/constellation/docs/docs/reference/cli.md

 Show the status of a constellation cluster.

 Shows microservice, image, and Kubernetes versions installed in the cluster.
-Also shows status of current version upgrades.
+Also shows the status of current version upgrades and the attestation config.

 ```
 constellation status [flags]